DebbieBergstrom/Culture-Club/TESTING.md

 1. 49" Samsung CHG9 ultra-wide
 2. 28" Lenovo ThinkVision

 In addition, the website was tested using the Google Chrome Developer Tools Device Toggling option for all available device options.
+Firefox Dev tools was also used in most cases to double check.

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>
 <p align="center">